 But early users have also revealed some of ChatGPT's limitations.
 OpenAI says that its responses "may be inaccurate, untruthful, and otherwise misleading at times".
 OpenAI CEO Sam Altman also admitted in December 2022 that the AI chatbot is "incredibly limited" and that "it's a mistake to be relying on it for anything important right now".

-Still, the world is currently having a ball exploring ChatGPT and, despite the arrival of a paid ChatGPT Plus version, you can still use it for free. (opens in new tab)
+Still, the world is currently having a ball exploring ChatGPT and, despite the arrival of a paid ChatGPT Plus version for $20 (about £16 / AU$30) a month, you can still use it for free too.

 What does ChatGPT stand for?

-ChatGPT stands for "Chat Generative Pre-trained Transformer".
+ChatGPT stands for "Chat Generative Pre-trained Transformer", which is a bit of a mouthful.
 Let's take a look at each of those words in turn.

 The 'chat' naturally refers to the chatbot front-end that OpenAI has built for its GPT language model.
 The second and third words show that this model was created using 'generative pre-training', which means it's been trained on huge amounts of text data to predict the next word in a given sequence.